PITI: What It Is And What It Means For Your Mortgage

 With knowledge of your monthly budget, you can determine the highest price you can comfortably spend on a new home.
 If you begin your home search after you’ve calculated your PITI, you’ll be able to maintain a pragmatic mindset and quickly rule out all the homes outside of your price point.

 It Helps Mortgage Lenders Decide Whether To Loan To You

 In addition to demonstrating how much you can afford to spend on a home, your PITI can also show mortgage lenders how risky it is to lend to you.
 Calculating PITI is one way that lenders determine whether you qualify for a loan.

-Once they’ve calculated it, they’ll compare your PITI to your income to ensure that you’re not taking on more debt than you can afford to pay back.
+Once they’ve calculated it, they’ll compare your PITI to your income to ensure that you’re not dramatically increasing your debt-to-income ratio (DTI) and can afford to pay off your mortgage.

 PITI And The 28% Rule

 As mentioned, mortgage lenders will measure your PITI against your income to determine whether you qualify for a loan.
-To be considered a good candidate, your PITI should be no higher than 28% of your gross monthly income, that is your salary before taxes.
+To be considered a good candidate, your percentage of income for your mortgage should be no higher than 28% of your gross monthly income, that is your salary before taxes.